AtharKharal/caspam-admissions/docs/datasc.md

+The program of Data Science is being offered jointly by Computer Science, Statistics and CASPAM.

 ## Admission Requirements

 The entry into the program is governed by a set of well-defined rules.
 You must satisfy one of the following: